Apply to Texas Tech University School of Law

 4. APPLICATION FEE

 A non-refundable application fee of $50.
 You must pay online through LSAC.
 Many students qualify for application fee waivers.
 A list of eligible students can be found on our website here.

 There is no required format or prompt for the personal statement, and it should be limited to two to three pages in length.
 You may wish to discuss your motivation for seeking a career in law and your goals relevant to the profession.
 You can also use this opportunity to present information regarding any personal experiences, past challenges, disadvantages and how you overcame them, or any special conditions you believe relevant.
 The personal statement must be a product of your own work and be prepared without the assistance of other persons or professional writing services.

 The resume should include all work, volunteer activities, honors, and other information you would like to be considered should be included.
 Do not omit things that you think are not relevant to the study or practice of law.
 Unless you are an older applicant with many years of work experience in different positions, your resume should not exceed two pages.6.
-LETTERS OF RECOMMENDATION/EVALUATIONS (1 required, 2-3 suggested)
+LETTERS OF RECOMMENDATION (1 required, 2-3 suggested)

-Applicants must submit at least one letter of recommendation or evaluation and are encouraged to submit up to three.
+Applicants must submit at least one letter of recommendation and are encouraged to submit up to three.
 The required forms and submission instructions are available on the LSAC website as part of their Credential Assembly Service.